-It's Here--Hurricane Season 2018!
+It's here--Hurricane Season 2019!
 Preparing for Two and Four-legged Evacuees

-The 2017 hurricane season was exceptional in many ways – one especially was seeing so many hotel properties open their doors to two and four legged evacuees.
-During Hurricane Irma, Governor Rick Scott urged hotels to waive the rules and welcome pet owners fleeing the storm so that no pets were left behind.
+The past few hurricane seasons have been exceptional in many ways.
+One thing that was especially powerful was seeing so many hotel properties open their doors to two and four legged evacuees.
+During Hurricane Irma, Florida’s Governor at that time, Rick Scott, urged hotels to waive the rules and welcome pet owners fleeing the storm so that no pets were left behind.
 The industry not only responded but embraced the opportunity to welcome pet families.
 The results were tremendous.
-Some properties held yappy hours that took the edge off the storm for pets and pet parents alike.
-There were social media posts of pictures of pets in upscale hotel lobbies.
+Some properties held Yappy hours that took the edge off the storm for pets and pet parents alike.
+There were social media posts of pictures of pets safe and sound and living the dream with their moms and dads.
 The positive experience even resulted in several properties going pet friendly full time.
-From a pet parent perspective, it created a brand loyalty to those properties beyond measure.
+From a pet parent perspective, it created a loyalty to those properties beyond measure.

-Another hurricane season is here, and while we hope for a quiet year, it’s important to consider your pet friendly plans and including pet safety in your emergency planning.
+As our storm season heats up, we hope you will consider pet friendly in your plans and including pet safety in your emergency planning.

-As we learned last year lodging destinations welcoming weary evacuees, potentially facing great unknowns, mean more than you can ever imagine—especially when you are welcoming their furry children, too.
+As we learned from the last few years lodging destinations welcoming weary evacuees, who are facing great unknowns, mean more than you can ever imagine— and especially when you are welcoming their furry children, too.
 Your incoming guests are stressed.
 They are rushed.
 Their worlds are turned upside down.
 Their furry children are picking up on those stressors.
 They are in unfamiliar places with new scents and other furry and winged babies they have never met before.
 Both pet parents and their furry children need to know it’s going to be okay.

 Here are a few recommendations to consider with your emergency pet friendly planning.

 What is your property’s evacuation plan?

 Most importantly will you be open?
 Pet parent guests who know you are normally pet friendly will turn to you first.